Forget complicated sides and make these Cracker Barrel baby carrots for your next family dinner.

-Glazed baby carrots is a perfect holiday side dish because it goes so well with turkey and other special occasion meats.
+Glazed baby carrots are a perfect holiday side dish because they go so well with turkey and other special occasion meats.

-Since it’s such a breeze to make, it’s also a fantastic weeknight side dish to any meaty or entrée such as pork chops, fried chicken, pot roast, and steamed fish.
-Yum!
+Since it’s such a breeze to make, it’s also a fantastic weeknight side dish to any meaty or entrée.

 We are sorry that this post was not useful for you!